 This year’s festival will include 50/50 mix of male and female playwrights

-THE ROAD THEATRE COMPANY and Taylor Gilbert, Founder/Artistic Director together with Sam Anderson, Artistic Director, return for their 24th season, in the sixth annual SUMMER PLAYWRIGHTS FESTIVAL (SPF6).
+The Road Theatre Company and Taylor Gilbert, Founder/Artistic Director together with Sam Anderson, Artistic Director, return for their 24th season, in the sixth annual Summer Playwrights Festival (SPF6), Sunday, July 26 through August 2, 2015.

 Additional performances will be held Wednesday July 29 and Thursday July 30 at The Road on Magnolia in the NoHo Senior Arts Colony located at 10747 Magnolia Blvd North Hollywood.